MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Becoming active (no longer AFK)**: A mobile player becomes active when they foreground the app and begin touching the screen.
 A VR player becomes active when they put their headset back on or close the OS menu.

-There are two [system code block events](#system-code-block-events) associated with inactivity / AFK:
+There are two [built-in code block events](#system-code-block-events) associated with inactivity / AFK:

 | CodeBlockEvent | Description | Parameters |
 |---|---|---|